MathSEE-Modeling-Week/Modeling-Week/README.md

 ## Exercise two
 In the second exercise we explore variations of the Monte Carlo method.
 ### 2.1 Quasi Monte Carlo
-Get familiar with the [quasi Monte Carlo](UQ/QMC.ipynb) (QMC) method and implement the method as a UM-Bridge client.
+Get familiar with the [quasi Monte Carlo](UQ/QMC.ipynb) (QMC) method and implement the method as an UM-Bridge client.

 ### 2.2 Markov Chain Monte Carlo
 To solve inverse UQ problems take a look at the [Markov Chain Monte Carlo](UQ/MCMC.ipynb) (MCMC) method.